-This topic describes how to import data from Elasticsearch or OpenSearch to Simple Log Service for querying, analysis, and processing.
+This topic describes how to import data from Elasticsearch/OpenSearch into Simple Log Service (SLS) for real-time querying, analysis, and transformation.

 Prerequisites

-You have created a Project and a Logstore.
-For more information, see Manage Projects and Create a basic Logstore.
+A project and a logstore are created.
+For more information, see Manage projects and Create a basic logstore.

 Create a data import configuration